unaya-git/TagFilter/README.md

 ### Drag & Drop

-Drag and drop an image folder directly onto the window to load it.
+Drag and drop an image **folder** or individual **image files** directly onto the window to load them.
+When a single image file is dropped, the entire folder containing that file is loaded.

 ![Drag and Drop](docs/screen_dragdrop.png)